Top of page

 Tags: The Opinions, David and Jonathan, Nika Hiraeth

-Jonathan’s Love and David’s Lament: Part 2
+Jonathan’s Love and David’s Lament: Part 2 The Opinions

 The privileging of a political or theological-political reading of Jonathan’s love over and against a personal and potentially erotic and/or sexual reading arguably has less to do with the text itself and more to do with the imposition of heteronormative values upon the text.